NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

-# ETL Pipeline for SWS API
+# ETL Pipeline

 ## Overview
-This ETL (Extract, Transform, Load) pipeline automates the process of retrieving, transforming, and loading financial data from the Simply Wall St (SWS) API into a PostgreSQL database.
+This ETL (Extract, Transform, Load) pipeline automates the process of retrieving, transforming, and loading financial data from API into a PostgreSQL database.
 The pipeline is designed to make financial data processing and analysis easier by automating data flow, allowing for efficient querying, manipulation, and further analysis.

 ## ETL Pipeline Process